gateio/gateapi-nodejs/docs/MarginApi.md

 client.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

 const api = new GateApi.MarginApi(client);
 const status = 56; // number | Filter by status.
-Supported values are 2 and 3. (deprecated.)
+Supported values are 2 and 3. (deprecated.).
 const opts = {
-  'currency': "currency_example", // string | Filter by currency
+  'currency': "currency_example", // string | Filter by currency.
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'reverse': True // boolean | Whether to sort in descending order, which is the default.
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0, // number | List offset, starting from 0.
+  'reverse': True // boolean | Whether to sort in descending order, which is the default.
 Set `reverse=false` to return ascending results
 };
 api.listCrossMarginLoans(status, opts)